galilai-group/stable-datasets/docs/source/datasets/dsprites_noise.rst

 Overview
 --------

-The Color dSprites dataset is a synthetic benchmark designed for **disentangled and unsupervised representation learning**.
-It is a variant of the original dSprites dataset, where the object in each image is rendered with a **random RGB color**, while the background remains black.
+The Noisy dSprites dataset is a synthetic benchmark designed for **disentangled and unsupervised representation learning**.
+It is a variant of the original dSprites dataset, where **random noise is added to the background** of each image, while the object itself remains unchanged.

-Compared to the original grayscale dSprites, this variant introduces **random object color per sample**, enabling evaluation of **robustness to color variation** and analysis of how disentanglement methods behave under color transformations that are not part of the ground-truth generative factors.
+Compared to the original grayscale dSprites, this variant introduces **background noise as a nuisance factor**, enabling evaluation of **robustness to noisy observations** and analysis of how disentanglement methods perform when irrelevant background variation is present.

 The dataset contains **all possible combinations** of six latent factors of variation inherited from dSprites, with each combination appearing exactly once.

 - **Total images**: 737,280
-- **Image resolution**: 64×64x3 (RGB)
+- **Image resolution**: 64×64x3 (binary object with noisy background)

 Latent Factors of Variation
 --------------------------

 The dataset is generated from six independent latent factors, consistent with the original dSprites specification.
-In this color variant, the ``color`` factor remains fixed in the labels, while the **actual applied RGB color** is provided separately.
+In this noisy variant, **no additional latent factor is introduced**; background noise is applied independently of the ground-truth factors.

 .. list-table::
    :header-rows: 1